mowoe/awesomeconfig/README.md

 # awesome wm configuration
-This repo provides an awesomewm configuration file designed to be used on a system running awesome on top of gnome to ensure all gtk stuff is present.
+- This repo provides an awesomewm configuration file designed to be used on a system running awesome on top of gnome to ensure all gtk stuff is present.
 Audio stuff is built for pipewire but should in theory work for everything else as well.

+- Locking is done via i3lock.
+XSS-lock listens to systemd events to ensure locking is done *before* suspension/hibernation
+- Systemd logind is handling suspending the laptop upon its lid being closed
+- wallpaper is set using nitrogen, which is started along with each session
+- some small bash scripts handle volume control and lcd brightness control via XF86 keys
+- Screen layout can be configured using arandr and then automatically reused with autorandr
+- To combat some really ugly tearing on intel cpus, picom is used as a compositor.
 ## Requirements
 ```
 xss-lock